10 features Samsung’s Galaxy S20 phones have that Apple’s latest iPhones are missing

 - source

-The cameras on Samsung’s new phones are also much different than Apple’s.
-The Galaxy S20 and S20 Plus have camera systems that consist of a 12-megapixel ultra-wide angle camera, a 12-megapixel wide-angle camera, and a 64-megapixel telephoto camera.
-The Plus-sized model also has a fourth camera for depth-sensing.
+The cameras on Samsung’s new phones are also much different from those on Apple’s.

+The Galaxy S20 and S20 Plus have camera systems that consist of a 12-megapixel ultra-wide-angle camera, a 12-megapixel wide-angle camera, and a 64-megapixel telephoto camera.
+The Plus model has a fourth camera for depth sensing.

-But it’s the Ultra model that really stands out for its camera.
-The high-end model comes with a 108-megapixel wide angle camera, a 48-megapixel telephoto camera, a 12-megapixel ultra-wide-angle camera, and a depth-sensing camera.
-Samsung also says the 108 megapixels on the Ultra model are capable of grouping together to form a larger 12-megapixel sensor that can take in more light.
+But it’s the Ultra model’s camera that really stands out.
+The high-end model comes with a 108-megapixel wide-angle camera, a 48-megapixel telephoto camera, a 12-megapixel ultra-wide-angle camera, and a depth-sensing camera.
+Samsung also says the 108 megapixels on the Ultra can group to form a larger 12-megapixel sensor that can take in more light.

-The iPhone 11, by comparison, has a dual 12-megapixel camera with a wide-angle and ultra-wide-angle lens, while the Pro models have triple-camera systems with an additional 12-megapixel telephoto camera.
+The iPhone 11 has a dual 12-megapixel camera with a wide-angle lens and an ultra-wide-angle lens, while the Pro models have triple-camera systems with an additional 12-megapixel telephoto camera.

-Samsung’s Galaxy S20 Ultra also has a higher resolution 40-megapixel selfie camera, while the other two models have a 10-megapixel front-facing camera.
-That’s compared to the iPhone’s 12-megapixel selfie camera.
+Samsung’s Galaxy S20 Ultra also has a higher-resolution 40-megapixel selfie camera, while the other two models have a 10-megapixel front-facing camera.
+The iPhone has a 12-megapixel selfie camera.

 A camera that can zoom in closer